https-sam/files-encrypter/README.md

 The algorithm uses a base64-encoded 32-byte key to encrypt & decrypt data, which must be kept secret.
 So in order to get started, the key must be generated first.

-This command generates a unique key in the current directory
+This command generates a unique key in the current directory.
 ```
 python3 main.py -a keygen
 ```